Blog Tools

 This blog is hosted on Dreamhost.
 The quality is good, I can host as many domains as I want on the same account, I have 140GB storage space, 1.4TB bandwidth, one click installs (including WordPress, with lots of themes), MYSQL, PHP, CGI, and up to 3075 e-mail accounts, all these for $7.95/month.
 This is not a big amount of money, taking into consideration what you get for it.
 If you decide to host your blogs there, I give you my special promo code: ATT2007GIFT.
 Use it to sign up for one of the yearly plans and you’ll get $97 discount.
 This is the maximum discount possible.
 I don’t make any money by having you sign up with this code.
 It is my gift to you, made possible by Dreamhost.
 And it comes with a .com domain name free for the first year.

-Latest update: I’ve moved this blog from Dreamhost to Hostgator.
+Latest update: I’ve moved this blog from Dreamhost.
 Despite the fact that I had paid for a full year in advance, Dreamhost kicked me out unexpectedly claiming that I’ve crashed their server twice and that I do black hat stuff (which I wish I knew how to do, by the way).
 There was no prior notice, so I was not able to backup my blogs from WordPress dashboard – I had to use mysql, and I encountered problems when importing the databases on the new server.
 My special promo code is not working anymore.
 And if you want to know, the blog was loading much slower on Dreamhost’s server than it is now, on Hostgator’s.

 Blogging software